gummyworm/monster/docs/linker.md

 #### SECTION HEADER
 After the header is the SECTION header.
 This describes the section usage for the object file.
-It details which sections are used (by name) and how many bytes each section contains within the object file.
+It details which SEGMENTs are used (by name) and how many bytes each section contains within the object file.

 Whenever a new SEGMENT is defined in the assembly code, a new SECTION is created with a unique ID.

 Here is a simple example of the internal sections created for a program that activates the CODE segment, then the DATA one, followed by the CODE segment again.
-Note that each .CODE directive creates a new section referencing the same SEGMENT
+Note that each .CODE directive creates a new SECTION referencing the same SEGMENT.
 ```
 .CODE   ;SEGMENT("CODE", 1)
 asl